 - Household chores – use the time while cooking, sweeping, ironing

-- Family outings – remembering nature and the power of Allah (swt)
+- Family outings – contemplating nature and the power of Allah (swt)

 - Men – washing the car, mowing the lawn